Posted by Gary Mackley-Smith on April 21, 2017

 Controversial plans to increase probate fees are to be scrapped due to the general election.
 They had been set to rise in May 2017 from as little as £155 up to as much as £20,000 for some estates in England and Wales.
 The proposals had been dubbed a "stealth death tax".

-The Ministry of Justice is reported by the BBC as saying there is not enough time for the legislation to go through Parliament before it is dissolved for the election.
+BBC as saying there is not enough time for the legislation to go through Parliament before it is dissolved for the election.

 It is not yet clear whether the proposal will be re-introduced after the election.

 Relatives inheriting estates worth more than £300,000 from May this year were to be hit with the huge increases in court fees.

 Despite hundreds of negative responses to last year’s consultation on the fee increases, the government planned to ignore all the protests and proceed with the rises anyway.